Wilson Mar bio photo

 2. Hierarchy of groups

-Enterprises manage large amounts of data and people by grouping them in various ways, as in an organization chart.
+To manage large amounts of data and people, enterprises group them in various ways, as in an organization chart.

 So enterprise workers need to make complex queries of data in order to filter out irrelevant parts of the large organization.
 For example, Microsoft Azure provides KQL (Kusto Query Language) with JMESPath to select specific values from within a sea of data.

-So enterprise software needs to create reports showing an indented hierarchy rather than a mere two-dimensional list.
+Enterprise software needs to create reports showing an indented hierarchy rather than a mere two-dimensional list.
+Enterprise software needs to accommodate complex organizational structures.

 3. Analytic breakdowns and summaries across several dimensions

-Since there are different people in each box in the hierarchy, each box in each hierarchy are likely to want its own set of reports with unique filters and visualizations with its own variations.
-Such reporting is needed on daily, weekly, monthly, quarterly, yearly basis as well as custom-defined periods within dimensions of time, location, and other values.
+Since there are different people in each box in the hierarchy, each box in each hierarchy is likely to want its own set of reports with unique filters and visualizations with its own variations.
+Such reporting is needed on a daily, weekly, monthly, quarterly, and yearly basis as well as custom-defined periods within dimensions of time, location, and other values.

-Results often need to have a financial component which meet cost accounting principles.
+Results often need to have a financial component that meets cost accounting principles.

 Because the size and complexity of enterprise organizations make decisions time-consuming to propagate, enterprises must strive to move from reactive to proactive to predictive.